 Realise the inevitability as well as the importance of stress in the workplace and learn ways to manage it.
 Identify different stressors that affect you, and learn how you can adopt the techniques used by companies such as Microsoft and Google to manage stress better.

 Develop a systematic way of working by understanding the concepts of self-discipline, self-control and self-analysis.
 Bust the myths around discipline to simplify the process of adopting the necessary skillset to cultivate discipline in your personal and professional setting.

 Your growth in the organisation is linked to your skills and behaviour in the workplace.
-The modules outline the competencies needed for working well in a professional environment and utilising these skills to grow and assume bigger roles and responsibilities.
+The modules outline the competencies needed for working well in a professional environment, utilising these skills to grow, and assume bigger roles and responsibilities.

 Each module considers the importance of building business relationships.
 Using the learnings from the course, you can build a healthy professional network that can challenge you to perform better as well as create opportunities for growth.

-The modules are designed help you learn the skills from a workplace context, giving you insights into how an organisation works.
-You can use this knowledge during the selection process and when you are settling into an organisation.
+The modules are designed to help you learn the skills from a workplace context, giving you insights into how an organisation works.
+You can use this knowledge during the selection process, and when you are settling into an organisation.